avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ### Via Intune Configuration Policy

-The next option would be the ability to enable location services via the Intune configuration policy.
+Option (2) would be the ability to enable location services via the Intune configuration policy.
 We still focus on the **settings catalog** and not on the templates (ADMX, Custom & Co).

 The Settings Catalog is the only way to define configuration policies for Windows 10+ multisession (currently only System Settings).
 VDI is also supported with the settings catalog.
 It will be the next standard for configuration policies in the future.